 Talent washes the specimen with sodium cacodylate buffer.
 TEXT: Wash interval: 15 min

-Talent discards the buffer from the tube.
+Talent discards the buffer from the tube and adds a fresh buffer

 Talent adds a fresh buffer.

 Postfix the specimen with 1% osmium tetroxide [1] and 1.5% potassium ferrocyanide in 0.1 molar sodium cacodylate buffer for 120 minutes at 4 degrees Celsius [2].
 Videographer: This step is important!